tianguolangzi/DSBS/README.md

 Contributions and suggestions for new features are welcome, as are bug reports!
 Please create a new [issue](https://github.com/tianguolangzi/DSBS/issues) for any of these, including example reports where possible.

-If any question, plese :
+If any question, please :
 [@Zhang Kun](https://github.com/tianguolangzi) (tianguolangzi@yahoo.com; tianguolangzi@gmail.com)